 Chiropractic care is essential for headache prevention since spinal misalignment and spinal fluid levels contribute to headaches.
 Studies show that visiting a high-quality chiropractor can reduce the frequency, duration, and intensity of headaches — as well as your reliance on pharmaceuticals.

-The first course of treatment should be to hydrate.
+The first course of treatment for spinal headaches is proper hydrate.

-Drinking plenty of fluids can increase your cerebrospinal fluid pressure and relieve headache pain.
+Drinking plenty of fluids can increase your cerebrospinal fluid pressure, provide adequate cushioning, and relieve headache pain.
 Many doctors will even suggest drinking high-caffeine drinks.

 Hydration is not as consistently effective as blood patch treatment.